 When multiple seawater controls were collected using jars of different sizes, we paired each jar with the control that had the most similar volume.
 If among multiple controls only some were jars injected with anesthetic, we paired the anesthetized specimen jars with the injected controls and the intact specimen jars with the intact controls.
 In experiment 26 (see Dataset S1B for experiment numbers), the control jar was lost due to an encounter with an oceanic white tip shark, thus we paired those measurements with the nearest relative time points from the control jar in experiment 25, collected the same day hours earlier.
 At the end of each experiment, we identified the salp specimens used in the experiments to the species level, counted the number of zooids, measured the zooid length (total length including projections), and measured the biovolume of the colony using a graduated cylinder.
 For those specimens where colony or zooid volume was not measured directly, we estimated the colony volume from their zooid length and the number of zooids using a Generalized Additive Model with the measured specimens.

 We estimated the oxygen consumption rate for each specimen by fitting a linear regression of consumed oxygen mass (concentration by container volume) against the duration of the measurement series.
 We subtracted the slope calculated for the relevant control jar to the estimated slope of the animal jar.
 Since our seawater controls were not filtered, some experiments had abnormally high estimated background respiration rates, leading to negative values.
 We removed these data points before the analysis.
 To estimate biovolume-specific rates, we divided the rates by the colony volumes.
 We then compared the biovolume-specific respiration rates of active (swimming) and anesthetized specimens within each species, calculating the difference as a measure of biovolume-specific swimming cost respiration rate.
+Biovolume was used instead of dry mass to normalize measurements due to the inherent difficulties of accurately measuring dry mass of these fragile gelatinous organisms in the field.
+Biovolume provides a consistent and reliable measure of the live size of the colony, which is directly relevant to the volume of water being displaced during swimming.
 We also calculated the relative investment in swimming as the proportion of biovolume-specific respiration rate comprised by the swimming-specific rate.
 To capture variability within species, we calculated the mean respiration rate of anesthetized specimens for each species and subtracted it from each intact specimen’s total respiration rate to get multiple swimming-specific rate values within each species.
 We noticed that some species had higher average respiration rates among the anesthetized specimens than among the swimming specimens, leading to negative swimming-specific respiration estimates.
 We interpreted this anomaly as a systematic error due to the extremely low respiration rates of some species that fall within the effective detection limit of our experimental setup given the random variation range of respiration rates in seawater both in experimental jars and in control jars.
 Small absolute negative values get amplified into large relative values, especially in small animals with a minuscule biovolume denominator.
 Therefore, we removed the swimming specimens that had lower respiration rates than the mean anesthetized respiration rate for their species.
 We also removed two respirometry outliers of Thalia sp. which had extremely high swimming respiration rates (>7500 pgO2/ml/min, whereas all other measurements across species including other Thalia sp. were limited to 0-1700 pgO2/ml/min), which were likely due to amplification of experimental error (presence of organic matter or symbionts, underestimation of colony volume due to loss of tiny zooids in the sieves) with the small biovolume denominators in this species.